miners-online/website/en/minecraft-server/joining.md

 2. Log in with your Microsoft account credentials.

 3. Make sure your game is updated to the latest version.

+> [!TIP]
+> It is possible to join Miners Online on any Minecraft version greater then 1.7, for the best experience 1.21+ is recommended.

 ## Step 3: Add the Miners Online Server